jtreeves/portfolio-react/README.md

 ### 8. Display technologies independently with their own pages

+### 9. Add dark mode option

 ## Suggestions

-Add a Twitter feed of your latest tweets (this will require having a backend), add a feed of your blog posts from Medium or DEV, add a feed of your GitHub commits.
+Add a feed of your blog posts from Medium or DEV.
 Turn it into more of a SPA portfolio by putting the pages all on the home page, giving them id’s, and having the nav bar just slide to them when clicked.
 Look at some other portfolios for more ideas.